 Add the chocolate chips. then cover the bowl and chill the mixture for 30 minutes in the fridge

 Scoop the mixture out with a spoon or your hands and roll each piece into a ball and flatten it down a little with your hands.
 Place onto baking trays lined with baking paper.
-Leave about an inch of space in between them as they will expand when baking
+Leave a couple of inches of space in between them as they will expand when baking

-Leave them on the tray for at least 5 minutes, then move to a cooling rack
+Leave them on the tray for at least 5 minutes to harden, then move to a cooling rack